justjam2013/homebridge-virtual-accessories/README.md

 This plugin is inspired by Nick Farina's most excellent [homebridge-dummy](https://github.com/nfarina/homebridge-dummy) plugin and [homebridge-random-delay-switches](https://github.com/kernie66/homebridge-random-delay-switches), as well as a few others.

-The purpose of this plugin is to be able to create different types of virtual HomeKit accessories from a single plugin, rather than have to hunt down and install multiple individual plugins, some of which may are unmaintained and abandoned.
+The purpose of this plugin is to be able to create different types of virtual HomeKit accessories from a single plugin, rather than have to hunt down and install multiple individual plugins, some of which may be unmaintained and abandoned.

-This is work in progress, so new accessories will be added as needed or requested.
+This is work in progress, so new accessories and functionality will be added as needed or requested.
 The first accessories offered are virtual devices that are most useful:

 -   Switch.
 Nobody can have too many switches!
-Allows you to create switches, normally on/off, stateful, switches with set or random timers, and switches with companion sensors to trigger HomeKit notifications.
+Allows you to create plain old switches, normally on/off switches, stateful switches, switches with set or random timers, and switches with companion sensors to trigger HomeKit notifications.
 -   Doorbell.
-Allows you to use any button as a doorbell and have it play a chime on a Homepod paired in the Home app.
+Allows you to use any button as a doorbell and have it play a chime on a Homepod.
 -   Garage Door.
 Will display a widget in CarPlay when you approach your home.
 Generates a HomeKit notification when the accessory's state changes.
 -   Lock.
 This was just low hanging fruit.
 Generates a HomeKit notification when the accessory's state changes.
+And it generates a HomeKey card in the Wallet app.
 -   Sensor.
 Allows you to create different types of sensors.
-Sensors will generate notifications when their state changes, with some types of notifications classified as `critical` by Homekit.
-Critical notifications are allowed to bypass Do Not Disturb and allowed to appear on CarPlay display.
+Sensors will generate notifications when their state changes, if configured in the Home app.
+Some types of notifications classified as `critical` by Homekit are allowed to bypass Do Not Disturb and allowed to appear in CarPlay.
 Sensors can be activated by different triggers.
 Currently, they options are:
     - Host Ping trigger.
-Pings a network host and is actvated when the ping fails.
-The sensor resets when the ping is successful.
+Pings a network host and is actvated when ping fails afer 3 attempts.
+The sensor resets when ping is successful.
     - Cron trigger.
 Activates the sensor when the time and date match the schedule deascribed by the cron expression.
 The sensor resets after a brief delay.
     - Switch trigger.
-To activate a sensor by a switch flip, create a switch with a companion sensor.
-A future release may provide the ability to create this pairing through the sensor with trigger switch path.
+To activate a sensor with a switch flip, create a switch with a companion sensor.
+A future release may provide the ability to create this pairing as a sensor with a switvh trigger.

 ## Installation